Jayaseelan-J/llSPS-INT-2286-Smart-Agriculture-system-based-on-IoT/README.md

-# Smart Agriculture System using IoT
+# Web Application for Smart Agriculture system using IOT

  Overview:
     The main goal of this project is to create and furnish an user - friendly interface